-In Figures 2 and 3, comparing the blue and red lines and symbols shows that individuals evolved with the increased metabolic requirements of warmer environments in several ways, with the result that mortality rates did not vary consistently with temperature, responding more to factors that drove the evolution of body size (seasonality, food and predation).
-In seasonal scenarios, in warmer temperatures a slightly larger body size was advantageous, accompanied by either faster growth and larger size of maturation (low-food, high-predation, seasonal scenario; Supplemental Figure) or slower growth and delayed maturation age, no difference in maturation size (low-food, low-predation seasonal scenario; Supplemental Figure).
+In Figures 2 and 3, comparing the blue and red lines and symbols shows that individuals responded to the increased metabolic requirements of warmer environments in several ways, with the result that mortality rates did not vary consistently with temperature, because of the factors that drove the evolution of body size (seasonality, food and predation).
+In seasonal scenarios, in warmer temperatures a slightly larger body size was advantageous, accompanied by either faster growth and larger size of maturation (low-food, high-predation, seasonal scenario; Supplemental Figure) or slower growth and delayed age of maturation, no difference in size of maturation (low-food, low-predation seasonal scenario; Supplemental Figure).
 In other cases, faster growth to a slightly smaller maximum body size and size at maturation evolved (high-food seasonal scenario at both levels of predation).

-Individuals in constant warm environments were similar in size or slightly smaller than cool environments, and age or size at maturity did not vary with temperature or food except in the high food scenario, when maturation at a larger size was advantageous in both predation scenarios (supplemental figure).
-However, the highest mortality rate emerging from our analyses was in the constant, warm, low-food, high-predation scenario.
+Individuals in constant warm environments were similar in size or slightly smaller than individuals in cool environments, and age or size at maturity did not vary with temperature or food except in the high food scenario, when maturation at a larger size was advantageous in both predation scenarios (supplemental figure).

 Discussion

-In this paper, we developed a model for the evolution of body size, maturation, and reproductive output from which mortality schedules and the length-fecundity relationship also emerge.
-We incorporated mechanistic functions describing the relationship between body size, prey availability (food), predation, and metabolic costs, which also depended on temperature.
+Motivated by understanding the diversity of life histories of the tunas, we developed a model for the evolution of body size, maturation, and reproductive output from which schedules of mortality and the length-fecundity relationship also emerge.
+We used size spectra theory to incorporate mechanistic functions describing the relationship between body size, prey availability (food), predation, and metabolic costs, which also depended on temperature.
 Finally, we considered seasonal variation in food and temperature.
 This allowed us to determine how life history traits are shaped by environmental conditions.
 We found that the forces shaping body size and reproductive patterns interact in complex ways.

-A surprising result of our model is that seasonality favored larger body sizes, despite increased metabolic costs during the warm season.
+We predict that seasonality favors larger body sizes, despite increased metabolic costs during the warm season.
 We infer this is because larger individuals can better take advantage of high food conditions during the cold season.
 To achieve this growth pattern, in seasonal environments individuals matured slightly later, at a larger size, than individuals in the constant environment, sacrificing some of their reproductive output.

 Predation did not strongly affect the maximum body size predicted by our model, but it did affect growth patterns.
 Higher predation rates favored the evolution of larger body sizes, fast growth, and early maturation, but optimal body size and size at maturity also depended largely on food availability.
 In low food environments, the evolution of very large body sizes was simply not possible.
 Mortality rates also differed among scenarios, but primarily varied with maximum body size and maturation rates (Figure 3d), not with the predation, f0h.
-This result is reassuring, as body size and age at maturity (a proxy for generation time) are commonly used to estimate mortality rates in different environments, but it also highlights the complex interactions between food, predation, growth, and reproduction that affect mortality rate.
+This result provides a theoretical foundation for the common practice of using body size and age at maturity (a proxy for generation time) to estimate mortality rates in different environments, but it also highlights the complex interactions between food, predation, growth, and reproduction that affect mortality rate.

 Our comparison of two base temperatures suggest that the increased metabolic costs associated with a higher baseline temperature do not prohibit that the evolution of large body sizes, despite their increased metabolic requirements, as the advantages (increased prey availability and decreased predation risk) outweigh the costs.
 However, this result could vary when individuals are not able to adapt their allocation strategy accordingly to changes in environmental temperature.